Skip to content

 • Voltage – The relative voltage of a LifePO4 battery is lower.

-• Low Temperatures – These batteries don’t perform well at low temperatures, and you will need to take better care of them, keeping them in a stable location.
+• Low Temperatures – These batteries don’t perform well at low temperatures, so you must take better care of them and keep them in a stable location.

 • Energy Density – The batteries have a lower energy density (mAh).